patrdatacleanseAI/health-coaching-analysis-Patrick-Casimir/README.md

 ## Overview

-This project analyzes member engagement, retention, and clinical outcomes for a digital health coaching platform serving ~10,000 members managing chronic conditions.
+In this project, I analyze member engagement, retention, and clinical outcomes for a digital health coaching platform serving ~10,000 members managing chronic conditions.

 The objective was to identify: